MicrosoftDocs/intellicode/docs/visual-studio-whole-line-completions.md

 manager: jmartens
 ---

-# Visual Studio IntelliCode Whole line completions
+# Visual Studio IntelliCode Whole-line autocompletions

-IntelliCode whole line completions predicts the next chunk of your code based on your current code so far, and presents it as a gray text inline prediction.
+IntelliCode whole-line autocompletions predicts the next chunk of your code based on your current code so far, and presents it as a gray text inline prediction.
 Think gray text autocompletion that you see when typing emails but for code.

-This feature is available in Visual Studio 2022.
+This feature supports C# in Visual Studio 2022.
+[A preview of this feature is also available for Python, TypeScript, and JavaScript in Visual Studio Code](intellicode-visual-studio-code-completions.md).

 ![Screenshot of Whole Line Completion by IntelliCode in Visual Studio.](media/intellicode-vs-wlc-small.png)